 26. The Joint Chiefs wanted to retaliate against the Surface-to-Air Missile (S.A.M.) battery that shot down the U-2 spy plane.
 Would a tit-for-tat attack have been justified?
 Would it have escalated the conflict to a nuclear confrontation?
 Suggested Response: Probably.
 No one knows.
 The risk of a general nuclear war was the problem.
 Managing a crisis means limiting the risk.

 28. During the Cuban Missile Crisis, U.S. intelligence was instrumental in making the case that the missiles actually existed.
 This information was essential to bring the weight of world opinion on the side of the U.S. Have the worldwide intelligence-gathering failures associated with the 2003 Iraq war (such as the incorrect information about an Iraqi attempt to purchase Niger uranium, phantom weapons of mass destruction, unsupported charges of operational linkages to Al Qaeda, etc.) compromised the ability of the West to rally world public opinion with intelligence data?
 Does it matter?
 Suggested Response: The next time the U.S. or the Western nations ask the world or the U.N. to act based on intelligence information, there will be a very strong question about whether that intelligence is accurate.
+This will give opponents more ammunition and credibility.
 More proof will be required which will increase the risk of compromising intelligence sources.
-This will give opponents more ammunition and credibility.
 It means that in all likelihood for many years, probably for decades, the U.S. and its Allies in the Western democracies will have to work harder and give up more information to gain the consent and cooperation in international crises.
-It means that on some occasions we will not have the support that we need.
-And yes, as the Cuban Missile Crisis and the Iraq War in 2003/2004 have shown, support from your allies and the world community is helpful and important.
+It means that on some occasions, we will not have the support that we need.
+As the Cuban Missile Crisis and the Iraq War in 2003/2004 have shown, support from your allies and the world community is helpful and important.

 29. A key point in the movie "Thirteen Days" is the naval confrontation between an American warship and a Soviet ship which refused to stop.
-Do you agree with the navy admiral who insists that his ship correctly followed the traditional "rules of engagement?"
+Do you agree with the U.S. Navy admiral who insists that his ship correctly followed the traditional "rules of engagement?"
 Or were you convinced by civilian Secretary of Defense Robert McNamara who argued that the rules have changed, given the significance of the crisis and the chances for misperception and mistake?
 Should such affairs be left to experienced military personnel, or do civilian authorities like McNamara have a valuable perspective on military matters?
-Suggested Response: The civilians not only have a valuable perspective but they have the ultimate responsibility and therefore need to have absolute control over the military.
+Suggested Response: The civilians not only have a valuable perspective but they have the ultimate responsibility.
+Therefore, the civilian leaders must have absolute control over the military.
 The U.S. Constitution requires this by making the President the Commander in Chief of the armed forces.
-In this case, as Secretary McNamara stated, the firing on the Soviet ship sent a message to Khrushchev that President Kennedy may not have wanted to send.
+In this case, as Secretary McNamara stated, firing on the Soviet ship sent a message to Khrushchev that President Kennedy may not have wanted to send.

-30. Cuba's leader Fidel Castro attempted to justify the Russian actions, saying his island needed nuclear weapons to defend itself against aggression by the U.S. A major source of confrontation between the U.S. and Iraq was Saddam Hussein's past desire to develop nuclear weapons (in the early 1990s).
-Should every country "have the right to defend itself with nuclear weapons," or are such weapons a special case, requiring international control (by authorities such as the International Atomic Energy Agency?
-Suggested Response: There is no one right response.
-The consensus of the world community, expressed in several treaties, is that nuclear, biological and chemical weapons are special cases and their development should be controlled.
+30. Cuba's leader Fidel Castro attempted to justify the Russian actions by contending that his island needed nuclear weapons to defend itself against aggression by the U.S. A major source of confrontation between the U.S. and Iraq was Saddam Hussein's past desire to develop nuclear weapons (in the early 1990s).
+Should every country "have the right to defend itself with nuclear weapons," or are such weapons a special case, requiring international control by authorities such as the International Atomic Energy Agency?
+Suggested Response: There is no one correct response.
+The consensus of the world community, expressed in several treaties, is that nuclear, biological, and chemical weapons are special cases, and that their development should be controlled.
 However, the countries that control the weapons do not want to give up control.
 For students in the countries that control these weapons, ask whether or not they would be willing to have their country give control of its weapons to an international organization.

 31. The movie takes some liberties with the facts.
 For example, advisor Kevin O'Donnell's role has possibly been exaggerated and the civilian/military conflict has been overstated.
 The focus of the movie is too limited to give a balanced view of the crisis.
 The subplot of going around the military chain of command and getting pilots to make false reports to their superiors about whether they received anti-aircraft fire is fictional.
 Should Hollywood be required to report only facts exactly as they occurred, or are some changes permissible to assist in the telling of the story?
 What should the test be and does "Thirteen Days" meet that test?
 Suggested Response: Movies are entertainment, but they should not give a false impression of historical events.
 As long as the essence of the situation is conveyed, then movies dealing with historical issues are beneficial.
 The correct information should be made available to the public and comparisons with the historical record should be available.
 "Thirteen Days" bends history and requires correction as set out in this Learning Guide.
 See "HOW ACCURATE IS THE MOVIE?"